coreboot/coreboot/Documentation/community/code_of_conduct.md

 If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

-Community organizers can be part of the arbitration team, or organizers of events and online communities.
+Community organizers can be members of the arbitration team, or organizers of events and online communities.

 ## Addressing Grievances